 If you are managing your business regularly using foreign currencies, you are most likely to be impacted by constant fluctuations in the foreign exchange rate.
 For example, if you raise an invoice for a US-based client at one exchange rate, you could be paid at another rate simply due to the difference in the dollar exchange rate between the two dates.

-The foreign exchange currency rate can result in either gains or losses for your business.
-Through this article, we shall discuss how the SAP Business One or SAP B1 tool manages the foreign currency exchange rate for your business.
+Through this article, we shall discuss how the SAP B1 tool manages the foreign currency exchange rate for your business.

 Managing the Exchange Rate Difference in SAP Business One

 If your business is managing financial transactions such as accounts receivables/ payments in foreign currencies, you can generate the “Exchange Rate Difference” report in SAP B1 to reflect the exchange rate difference in your financial statement.
-With this feature, foreign currency values are converted to the local currency based on the updated exchange rate and compared with the original currency value to measure the gain or loss.

 You can set the foreign exchange rate difference in SAP B1 using the “Administration > Setup> Financials > Exchange Rate Difference” feature.
 This feature provides recommendations in exchange rate differences, which is useful for business partners and customers.